My daughter said all the teachers are amazing, super supportive of students learning jazz for the first time.

 - Weekly master classes with SJW instrumental faculty

-- Each student receives a copy of Make Music SmartMusic to allow for individualized practice.
+- Each student must purchase a copy of Make Music SmartMusic to allow for individualized practice and weekly instruction.

 - Weekly progress assessments